Wide Area Network WAN topology for CCNA

 Hub-and-spoke topologies are scalable, allowing additional remote locations (spokes) to be easily added to the network as needed.
 New spokes can be connected to the central hub location using point-to-point or VPN connections, enabling flexible expansion and growth of the network.

-You may also like to read -- Differences between TCP and UDP
+You may also like to read -- On Premise and Cloud computing

 Example: